newatoms/beta/_private/customers/stby/pitches/our dream project.md

 ## Goal
-To increase respect and admiration for STBY by showing they have great ambitions
+Showing existing clients that STBY merits respect and admiration by conveying their greatest ambitions

 ## Proposed Action
 We will write about how STBY would work with their ideal client or handle a hypothetical situation in need of design research and service design, showing how STBY would apply their prowess in a hypothetical "dream project".
 It would be a client or situation that exemplifies STBY's expertise and best qualities.